zhanglj37/blcfa/README.md

 1. Bayesian lasso confirmatory factor analysis models with ordered categorical data.
 2. Parallel computing of two MCMC chains.

-If you have any suggestions or are willing to join in the improvement of this package, please contact me.
+If you have any suggestions or are willing to join in the improvement of this package, please contact with me.
 I really hope that we can jointly promote the improvement of this package.